Pastry Paradise: The Best Bakeries in Hobart

 This former teddy bear shop was received with open arms by Hobart locals and visitors alike when it opened in 2019.
 With cosy interiors and some of the nicest staff in the business, you’ll be jostling for a seat at Sunbear, and for good reason.

-Aside from a crazy good breakfast and brunch menu, the house-made cakes are next level and highlight the best in-season goodies — think apricot frangipane tart or peach, polenta and lemon upside down cake.
-They also offer the occasional Pigeon Whole croissants — if you see a Tassie Walnut croissant on their menu, do not think twice.
-It is out of this world!
+Aside from a crazy good breakfast and brunch menu, the house-made cakes are next level and highlight the best of in-season produce, from apricot frangipane tarts to polenta and lemon upside-down cake.
+They also offer the occasional Pigeon Whole croissants — if you see a Tassie Walnut croissant on their menu, do not think twice before ordering it.

 145 Collins Street, Hobart